 I should have planned better.
 I didn't allow myself enough time and had to call in from a gas station along the way to let Paul know I was "running" (see what I did there?) late and by the time I got here I was spent.
 That's when I realized my worst mistake; I had nothing in the office to eat.
 I was totally depleted and just didn't have the right food on hand to set myself right.

 In honor of my stupidity, I did some research and put together some tips on how and what to eat before and after a workout.
 I learned the hard way that refueling definitely makes a difference!

-The typical person thinks an energy bar or sports drink will suffice in the aftermath of an exhausting workout.
+The typical person thinks an energy bar, protein shake or sports drink will suffice in the aftermath of an exhausting workout.
 Though the electrolytes and protein in these post-workout forms of sustenance certainly help, much more is needed to properly refuel the body.
 Even those who are trying to shed weight need a nutrient-packed post-workout meal.

 The failure to properly refuel after a workout will cause the body to consume its own muscle and offset the benefits obtained from exercise.
 Even if your workout is fairly light such as a yoga session or a quick jog, you still need to refuel your body with something following activity.
 Ideally, you will consume healthy, nutritious food and water/electrolyte-laden sports fluids within half an hour of your exercise session.

 When to Refuel

 Do not wait any longer than an hour to refuel your body.
 The proper timing of replenishment will heighten the production of glycogen.
 This is the uber-important carbohydrate in the muscles that allows for physical activity.
 Several studies have shown that consuming carbohydrates immediately after a workout serves to hasten the body's regeneration of glycogen.
 Glycogen production is especially important for those who have additional physical activity on the docket for the remainder of the day.